pydata/xarray/CORE_TEAM_GUIDE.md

 workflow tutorials around the web.
 Do not assume that they know how GitHub works (many don't realize that adding a commit automatically updates a pull request, for example).
-Gentle, polite, kind encouragement can make the difference between a new core developer and an abandoned pull request.
+Gentle, polite, kind encouragement can make the difference between a new core team member and an abandoned pull request.

 When reviewing, focus on the following: